baobabsoluciones/cornflow/README.rst

 Install and configure airflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The complete instructions have been moved to the cornflow-dags private project.
 Here are the minimal instructions to install and configure airflow with the default dags in this project.
 The instructions assume Ubuntu.

 Create a virtual environment for airflow::